StrangeRanger/bash-style-guide/docs/guidelines/error-handling.md

 - **Use Carefully**: Use `set -e` judiciously, particularly in scripts where premature exits could cause problems or where errors are expected and handled.
     - **Reason**: `set -e` can cause unexpected script exits, potentially leaving tasks incomplete if a command fails unexpectedly or if the script isn’t structured to handle such failures gracefully.
-    - **Example**:
-        ```bash
-        set -e
-        mkdir -p /some/directory
-        cd /some/directory || { echo "Could not change directory"; exit 1; }
-        rm non_existent_file.txt  # This will cause the script to exit if `set -e` is active.
-        echo "This line won't be executed if the file doesn't exist."
-        ```
-- **Test Thoroughly**: Thoroughly test scripts with set -e under various scenarios to ensure they behave as expected and only exit prematurely when intended.
+- **Test Thoroughly**: Thoroughly test scripts with `set -e` under various scenarios to ensure they behave as expected and only exit prematurely when intended.
     - **Reason**: Testing is crucial to verify that the script handles all possible outcomes correctly, particularly when using `set -e`, which can make debugging more challenging if not thoroughly validated.

 ///